 General contractors also understand the laws and regulations regarding construction and building codes, which definitely comes in handy.
 They also play a big role in the validity of product and material warranties.
 Some features like windows and roofs require a contracting professional to install them to not void any warranties.

 Working With Construction Managers

 Unlike general contracting, construction management involves taking a hands-on approach from the initial design phase all the way to the final walkthrough.
-This approach to building delivery is often referred to as construction-management-at-risk (CMAR).
-The idea behind CMAR is to ensure that everyone is on the same page and develop a mutual understanding of the owner’s vision, the design intent, and the project plans well before the actual construction begins.
+This approach to building delivery is often referred to as construction management at risk (CMAR).
+The idea behind CMAR is to ensure that everyone develops a mutual understanding of the owner’s vision, the design intent, and the project plans well before the actual construction begins.

 As general contractors, construction managers typically work with a combination of in-house personnel and specialized subcontractors.
 The difference between this delivery method and general contracting is that they also work with building planners, site surveyors, and designers during the earliest stages of project development to guarantee a well-organized, consistent approach that delivers projects on-time and within owners’ budgets.

 The primary drawback of CMAR in comparison to design-build models is that choosing the right construction manager can be a challenge.
 It’s never wise to uncritically accept the lowest bid from a construction manager.
-Instead, owners will need to take the time to request multiple bids and evaluate each CM’s estimates for project costs, overhead, markups, and contingencies independently.
+Instead, owners will need to take the time to request multiple bids and evaluate each construction manager’s estimates for project costs, overhead, markups, and contingencies independently.

-There’s some good news for owners who are operating on a budget, here.
+There’s some good news for owners who are operating on a budget.
 A good CMAR will offer far more accurate cost estimating during the earliest stages of the project and will make a point of ensuring cost transparency throughout.
 The risk of change orders is low, and a more collaborative process can reduce the chances of dealing with unexpected delays.

 Working With a Design-Build Company